-C. Withdrawal from Kenya:
+B. Withdrawal from Kenya:

 On May 23, 2023, the Kenya entities along with TotalEnergies submitted withdrawal notices to the remaining joint venture party on Blocks 10BB, 13T and 10BA in Kenya, to unconditionally and irrevocably, withdraw from the entirety of the JOAs and PSCs for these concessions.
 The Company concurrently submitted notices to Ministry of Energy and Petroleum, requesting the government's consent to transfer all of its rights and future obligations under the PSCs to its remaining joint venture party.
+Government consent to the transfer remained outstanding as at September 30, 2024.
 In accordance with the JOA and PSC the Company retains economic participation for activities prior to June 30, 2023, which might result in additional costs for the Company.
-The Company has been notified by the operator of the project about a claim made against the operator by local communities in relation to past operations which may relate to the period prior to June 30, 2023.
-The Company is currently in discussion with the operator and TotalEnergies to better understand the application and merits of this claim.
-No provision has been recognized for this as at March 31, 2024.
+The Company continues to monitor the claim made against the operator by local communities in relation to past operations which may relate to the period prior to June 30, 2023.
+No provision has been recognized for this as at September 30, 2024.